GMOD/jbrowse-components/website/docs/user_guides/quantitative_track.md

 import Figure from '../figure'

-Visualizing genome signals, whether it is read depth-of-coverage or other signal, can often be done by using BigWig or other quantitative feature files.
+Visualizing genome stopTokens, whether it is read depth-of-coverage or other stopToken, can often be done by using BigWig or other quantitative feature files.

 <Figure caption="A simple wiggle track with the XY plot renderer." src="/img/bigwig_xyplot.png" />